learnlatex/learnlatex.github.io/en/lesson-07.md

 for instance, `example-image.png`.
 (The `graphicx` package will try to guess the extension if you do not give one.)

-You'll notice we've used a new environment here, `center`, to put the image in the middle of the page.
+You'll notice we've used a new environment here, `center`, to place the image horizontally centered on the page.
 [A bit later](lesson-11), we'll talk more about spacing and positioning.

 ## Altering graphic appearance

-The `\includegraphics` command has many options to control the size and shape of included images, and to trim down material.
-Some of these are used a lot, so are worth being aware of.
+The `\includegraphics` command has many options to control the size and shape of the included images and to trim down material.
+Some of these are used a lot, so they are worth being aware of.

 The most obvious thing to set is the `width` or the `height` of an image, which are often given relative to the `\textwidth` and